 I hereby consent to the release of said video tape, audio tape, film, photograph, digital media or any other medium for the above-stated purposes and in accordance with the terms stated above, pursuant to the consent provisions of the Family Educational Rights and Privacy Act, 20 U.S.C.
 1232 et.seq.

-Name:
+Student Name (print legibly):

 Address:

 Phone #:

-Phone #:

-Signature:
+Student Signature:

 Parent/Guardian Signature (if under 18):

 Date:

 DEPARTMENT OF ALLIED HEALTH PHYSICAL EXAMINATION FORM